rowend/codeigniter-migrations-mysql/README.md

     an innodb => TRUE in config array
 2. MySQL unique fields, to make a field unique you need to colocate an unique => TRUE in field config
+3. MySQL primary key fields, to make a field unique you need to colocate an unique => TRUE in field config

 Example - chocolate table
 -------------------------